Mimi-khin/Clinical-Bioinformatics/README.md

 <b> <br> Hypothesis:</br> </b>
 Profiling of expression of overlapped miRNA in Parkinson's  Disease and  Alzheimer's Diseases to study disease spectrum overlap to inform the development of personalised medicines.

-<br> I have created my own workflow in this analysis.
+<br> I have created my own workflow in this analysis.</br>

+Briefly, I used the Cytoscape app, algorithm RWRMTN and miRNet was used in this analysis.
+The RWRMTN was used in this project for predicting disease-associated microRNA (miRNA) based.
+This method was based on a random walk framework, random walk with restart (RWR) algorithm on the miRNA-target interaction network to rank candidate miRNAs.
+Therefore, this algorithm mimics a walker that moves from a current node in a network.
+The full mathematical algorithm was explained in this  <a href="https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-020-03578-3">article</a>.
+The results were validated using literature and publically available databases.